Submitty/submitty.github.io/_docs/developer/testing/linting_static_analysis.md

 The argument `--memory_limit 2G` is necessary when phpstan will otherwise not have enough memory to generate a new baseline.
 You can see how much memory phpstan has been using with the `-v` flag

+## submitty_test script for PHP

+There is a script for php static analysis and code sniffer Just like submitty_install_site, you can use "submitty_test php-lint" inside your VM.

 ## JavaScript Linting

 The frontend JavaScript code Submitty uses is linted using [eslint](https://eslint.org/).